PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--audioRecordingEnabled` (boolean): Whether or not to record audio.
 Can be either true or false.
 Defaults to false.
 - `--cloudArchiveEnabled` (boolean): Create redundant video backup using Cloud Archive.
 Can be either true or false.
 Defaults to false.
 - `--motionDetectorVersion` (integer): The version of the motion detector that will be used by the camera.
 Only applies to Gen 2 cameras.
 Defaults to v2.
+- `--smartRetention` (object): Smart Retention records footage in two qualities and intelligently retains higher quality when motion, people or vehicles are detected.
 - `--scheduleId` (string): Schedule for which this camera will record video, or 'null' to always record.
 - `--maxRetentionDays` (integer): The maximum number of days for which the data will be stored, or 'null' to keep data until storage space runs out.
 If the former, it can be one of [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 14, 30, 60, 90] days.
 - `--videoSettings` (object): Video quality and resolution settings for all the camera models.